Harika-SVL/Shell-Scripting/notes.md

 ```

-* There is an alternative syntax to assign default value to parameter
+* There is an alternative syntax to assign default value to parameter (when already the parameters are declared and not assigned values)
 ```
 ${parameter-default}
 ```